PhyloSofS-Team/DANCE/README.md

-# DANCE: Pipeline for Protein Ensemble Creation
+# DANCE: Dimensionality Analysis for protein Conformational Exploration

 DANCE is designed to process a collection of protein 3D structures provided in Crystallographic Information File (CIF) format, producing protein or protein family-specific conformational ensembles in either CIF or PDB format.
 By leveraging amino acid sequence similarities, it effectively groups and aligns the inputted 3D structures to create these ensembles.
+Additionally, the tool compiles these ensembles and extracts principal components to define the 'linear motion manifold', a fundamental representation of conformational dynamics.
+It also quantifies the intrinsic dimensionality of these manifolds, offering insights into the structural variations and flexibility of proteins.

 ## Description of the Algorithm